JuliaGaussianProcesses/Stheno.jl/docs/src/block_arrays_ext.md

 ### Why bother?

-The last property is particularly important for our purposes: it will allow us to guarantee that the Cholesky factorisation of a positive definite `BlockSymmetric` matrix can be represented as block matrix for which `blocksizes` is exactly the same.
+The last property is particularly important for our purposes: it will allow us to guarantee that the Cholesky factorisation of a positive definite block-symmetric matrix can be represented as block matrix for which `blocksizes` is exactly the same.

 ### Which block matrices can be block symmetric?

 It is important to ask which block matrices can potentially to be block-symmetric.
-A necessary condition for a block matrix to be block symmetric is then `blocksizes(X, 1) == blocksizes(X, 2)`.
+A necessary condition for a block matrix to be block symmetric is that `blocksizes(X, 1) == blocksizes(X, 2)`.
 From an implementation perspective this condition is sufficient: `BlockSymmetric(X)` simply checks that this condition holds, and then enforces that `X` be block symmetric.
 This is analogous to the way which `Symmetric(Y)`, for some `AbstractMatrix` `Y`, checks that `Y` is square and then enforces `Y[p, q] == Y[q, p]`.

 ## Types under consideration